Anton Palvadre: Life

-In 1919 he became one of the leading heads of the Estonian Socialist Workers' Party.
+In 1919 he became one of the leading heads of the Estonian Social Democratic Workers' Party.

-He was an editor of the Sotsiaaldemokrat, an Estonian socialist newspaper.
+He was an editor of the Sotsiaaldemokrat, an Estonian social democratic newspaper.

 The Soviet authorities arrested Palvadre on June 14, 1941, and he was deported to Russia.
 He was sent to a Soviet Union prison.
-He died in January 1942 in a "reform and labor camp" in the Sverdlovsk Oblast.
+He died on January 16, 1942 of heart failure in a "reform and labor camp" in the Sverdlovsk Oblast.

 Personal life

 Palvadre had five brothers.
 Rein Palvadre, Jaan Palvadre, Peeter Palvadre, Jakob Palvadre, Juhan Palvadre.
 Palvadre was married to Gerta Palvadre.
 The couple had two daughters, Lea and Aime.
 Palvadre's wife and children were deported in 1941.
 They lived for 15 years in the Kirov Oblast.